Fish Bowl Terrarium: The Complete DIY Guide (& Where to Buy)

 1. Find a Fish Bowl (Container Options)

-Because fish bowls aren’t traditionally closed containers, they don’t come with lids; you’ll need to grab a lid elsewhere, and it’s almost impossible to get a good fit with a funky-shaped lid.
+Now, seeing as fish bowls aren’t traditionally closed containers, they don’t come with lids.
+You’ll need to grab a lid elsewhere, but we have a few solutions up our sleeve.

-The best lid solution is to grab a custom-cut acrylic sheet.
-I’ve used acrylic lids time and time again for my projects, and I’m a huge fan.
+• Custom-cut circular acrylic sheets I’ve used acrylic lids time and time again for my projects, and I’m a huge fan.
 They’re inexpensive and look seamless.
+You can find them here on Etsy.

 2. The Build – Key Terrarium Layers